iboy/daisyrust/resources/teaching/teaching_example/lessons.md

 kind: teach
 ---

-Over the course of this scheme of work, students  will do basic electronics, compile a program in python and learn data some techniques to analyse collected data.
+Over the course of this scheme of work, students  will ...

 <nav class="buttons">